-Ehomaki is a thick, rolled sushi that is traditionally enjoyed during the Japanese holiday, Setsubun (February 3, 2022).
-This unique custom involves eating the entire roll as a whole, in silence.
+Ehomaki is a thick, rolled sushi traditionally enjoyed during the Japanese holiday, Setsubun (February 3, 2024).
+This unique custom involves eating the entire roll as a whole in silence!
 Doing so is believed to bring good luck for the year.

-Let's take a closer look at ehomaki: what kind of food it is, its origin and history, and where you can buy it.
+Let's take a closer look at ehomaki: what kind of food it is, its origin and history, and delicious recommendations.
 Enjoy celebrating Setsubun!

 What is Setsubun?